iosphere/ISHPermissionKit/README.md

 # How to contribute

 Contributions are welcome.
 Check out the roadmap and open issues.
-Adding support for more permission types is probably the most "rewarding", you can find a few hints below on how to get started.
+Adding support for more permission types is probably most "rewarding", you can find a few hints on how to get started below.

 ## Adding support for new permissions

 You will need to create a new subclass of `ISHPermissionRequest` and add a `ISHPermissionCategory` (make sure to use explicit values as these may be persisted).
 Don't change existing values.
-Finally wire it up in `ISHPermissionRequest+All` by returning your new subclass in `+requestForCategory:`.
+Finally, wire it up in `ISHPermissionRequest+All` by returning your new subclass in `+requestForCategory:`.